TheBeachLab/tesseract/solar/readme.md

 | Total | 1043W |  | 1071 Wh

 ## Dimension the battery
-1100 Wh x 1AV/W x 1/12v = 92Ah
+1100 Wh x 1AV/W x 1/12v = 92Ah.
+Interestingly enough, this is roughly the capacity of the Mercedes G battery.
+So it might be interesting acquire the same model and have a dual battery system that could act as a back up and also use the solar system to charge the car battery.
+The only question is, would a car battery resist that amount of charge discharge cycles?
+I keep a note for looking up for this information.

 ## Dimension the solar panel
-We need to refill this capacity during the sun hours, so: 6h x Power = 1100 Wh.
-Therefore Power = 185 W
+We need to refill this capacity during the sun hours, so, assuming 6 hours of sun: 6h x Power = 1100 Wh.
+Therefore Power = 185 W. Taking into account unexpected losses I would recommend getting a 200W solar panel.

 ## Matching the requirements with the market and the vehicle
 The next step is to adjust your needs to what is possibly available in the market.
 In my case I need to use the maximum width of the roof rack, 1.4m.